bioinfoDZ/scDAPP/Documentation/downstream_postpipeline/Subclustering_and_ComparativeModule_Vignette.md

 sobjint_SUBSETTED_C1only <- sobjint[,rownames(md)]

 ## SUBCLUSTER - this is how we subcluster with RISC.
-# no renormalizing (basically its just a log norm anyway, plus some special RISC normalization)
+# no renormalizing (basically it's just a log norm anyway, plus some special RISC normalization)
 # just find HVGs, scale, PCA, graph, and cluster